 Tamara is also a professional photographer, Nikon Ambassador, and show host for PBS NC Chasing Frames.
 She has delivered presentations at Google, Disney, Harvard Law School and more, speaking on the power of photography and storytelling to affect real change.

-She and her husband, Steve, also own Coco Bean, a plant-based cafe in Chapel Hill that supports the work of Beautiful Together.
+She and her husband, Steve, also own Coco, a plant-based bistro & bar in Chapel Hill that also supports the work of Beautiful Together.
 They, their three children, and their many pets are excited for the continued growth of this sanctuary – and all the hope it represents.

 Jane-Howard joined Beautiful Together to help implement and run the animal rescue project.
 Her role includes overseeing the dog adoption program and foster caregiver operations, field services, as well as the animal behavior and rehabilitation program.